thanhnntq/blazor-docs/components/autocomplete/overview.md

 ### Styling and Appearance

-The following attributes enable you to customize the appearance of the Blazor AutoComplete:
+The following parameters enable you to customize the appearance of the Blazor AutoComplete:

 | Attribute      | Description |
 | ----------- | ----------- |